-FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE ENACTED (3) The department shall require an annual report from the contractors described in subsection (2).
+FY 2021-22 FY 2022-23

+CURRENT LAW EXECUTIVE HOUSE SENATE

+(3) The department shall require an annual report from the contractors described in subsection (2).
 The annual report, due 60 days following the end of the contract period, shall include specific information on services and programs provided, the client base to which the services and programs were provided, information on any wraparound services provided, and the expenditures for those services.
 The department shall provide the annual reports to the senate and house appropriations subcommittees on the department budget, the senate and house fiscal agencies, and the state budget office.
 (3) No changes from current law.
 (3) The department shall require an annual report from the contractors described in subsection (2).
 The annual report, due 60 days following the end of the contract period, shall include specific information on services and programs provided, the client base to which the services and programs were provided, information on any wraparound services provided, and the expenditures for those services.
 The By February 1 of the current fiscal year, department shall provide the annual reports to the senate and house appropriations subcommittees on the department budget, the senate and house fiscal agencies, and the state budget office.

-(3) No changes from current law.
-(3) Concur with the House.
+Mental Health Block Grant

 Sec.
 1015.
 From the funds appropriated in part 1 for federal mental health block grant, the department shall, to the extent possible, provide grants, pursuant to federal laws, rules, and regulations, to local public entities that provide substance use disorder services and to 1 private entity that has a statewide contract to provide community-based mental health services.
 Sec.
 1015.
-From the funds appropriated in part 1 for federal mental health block grant, the department shall, to the extent possible, provide grants, pursuant to federal laws, rules, and regulations, to local public entities that provide substance use disorder mental health services and to 1 private entity that has a statewide contract to provide community-based mental health services.
-Sec.
-1015.
-Concur with the Executive.
-Sec.
-1015.
-Concur with the Executive.
+From the funds appropriated in part 1 for federal mental health block grant, the department shall, to the extent possible, provide grants, pursuant to federal laws, rules, and regulations, to local public entities that provide substance use disorder mental health services and to 1 private entity that has a statewide contract to provide community- based mental health services.
 Sec.
 1015.
 Concur with the Executive.